GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

   </p>

   <p align="justify">
-   In the case of <code>OverallQual</code>, the feature with the highest impact for both models, a higher overall quality value leads to positive SHAP values indicating that a houses with high overall quality have higher sales prices predicted.
+   In the case of <code>OverallQual</code>, the feature with the highest impact for the model, a higher overall quality value leads to positive SHAP values.
+In other words, a house with a with higher overall quality will have higher sales prices to be predicted.
 Interestingly, for the XGBoost model in <code>milestone-2</code>, the feature <code>GarageType</code> has the reverse situation - where a lower <code>GarageType</code> value leads to higher house sales price prediction.
   </p>

 <p align="center">